 Navigli Canals

-There are a number of museums dedicated to da Vinci in Italy, including the Leonardo da Vinci National Museum of Science and Technology (Museo Nazionale Scienza e Tecnologia Leonardo da Vinci) in Milan.
+There are a number of Da Vinci Museums in Milan, including the Leonardo da Vinci National Museum of Science and Technology (Museo Nazionale Scienza e Tecnologia Leonardo da Vinci) in Milan.
 What’s especially interesting about modern da Vinci museums like this one is not the reproductions of his engineering drawings on display—it’s the models built from those drawings.

 Da Vinci Vineyard